stevenjlho/leetcode/solutions/202. Happy Number/README.md

   let slow = n;
   let fast = n;

-  do {
+  // Using the two-pointer technique to detect a cycle, if a cycle is detected, exit the loop. do {
-    //slow moving one step ahead and fast moving two steps ahead slow = square(slow);
+    slow = square(slow);
     fast = square(fast);
     fast = square(fast);
   } while (slow !== fast);

-  // if a cycle exists, then the number is not a happy number and slow will have a value other than 1 return slow === 1;
+  // Determine if it's a happy number post-cycle detection return slow === 1;
 };

-//Finding the square of the digits of a number var square = function (num) {
+// Calculate the sum of squares of digits var square = function (num) {
   let ans = 0;

   while (num > 0) {
-    // Calculate the remainder when dividing by 10 to get the last digit const remainder = num % 10;
+    // Extract the last digit of the number const remainder = num % 10;
-    ans += remainder * remainder;
+    // Square the extracted digit and add to the sum ans += remainder * remainder;
-    // Remove the last digit using integer division num = Math.floor(num / 10);
+    // Remove the last digit from the number num = Math.floor(num / 10);
   }